cdric/yahoomobileacademy-yahooCarpoolApp/README.md

  - Update the action bar for both driver and passenger to include the Facebook icon of the authenticated user
     - FIXIT: Code is there but the actionBar does not render.

+Version 0.03 (2/19/2014)
+ - Implement story for the Driver to accept/reject passengers for his ride
+ - Implement a RotateImageButton class that leverage an animation to build a button from a image that will be rotated by 180 degrees

 Version 0.02 (2/17/2014)
  - Fix layout design issues (like misalignments of views)
  - Implement Passenger's user stories
    - User can search for a ride
    - User can send a request to book a ride
+   - User can read his/her notifications
- - Implement Notification for both driver and passengers
+ - Implement a Generic Notifications view that is being reused by both drivers and passengers activities
  - Simplify the Driver view into two tabs instead of three by merging fragments together
    - The main tab contain bot the ride and current passenger for the ride
  - Code improvements